What is EB?

 For more information, please click here for the Medscape chapter on EB, written by Dr. Peter Marinkovich (requires free registration).

 Our physicians at Stanford and Stanford Children's have extensive experience in treating children and adults with EB.
 Our pediatric dermatologists that treat EB are Phuong Khuu, MD and Joyce Teng, MD, PhD.
-Adults with EB are seen by Peter Marinkovich, MD.
+Adults with EB are seen in clinic by Peter Marinkovich, MD.

 For more information about the EB Clinics at Stanford, please click here.